 It can be hard for busy citizens to keep up with candidates and issues during election cycles.
 We provide many efficient ways for you to get information and vote with confidence, from online to in-person.

 Are you 16 or 17 years of age and want to pre-register to vote?
-We've got you covered Youth Voters!
-Point your phone's camera on the Democracy at Work Quick Response(QR) code which will send you to the California Online Voter Registration website where you can register to vote.
+We've got you covered!
+Point your phone's camera on the QR code which will send you to the California Online Voter Registration website where you can register to vote.

 Voter's Choice Napa County

 This Collection is not just a list of resources; it is a CALL TO ACTION!
 The young people of Gen Z are invited to explore and learn about their ability to influence "the system" with their vote.
 Find out what it means when you hear "Vote like your rights depend on it!"
 These resources can be used by teachers in the classroom or directly by students and parents.
 Curated by NVUSD Library Services in partnership with the League of Women Voters of Napa County.

 Click here for "Great Voter Service Ideas" as presented at the League of Women Voters California 2021 Convention, June 8, 2021

 Todo votante en el Condado de Napa puede solicitar material electoral en español para esta elección y todas las elecciones futuras.
 Para solicitar material en español favor de llamar al 707.253.4321 ó sin cobro (Norte del Valle y Ciudad de American Canyon) al 1.888.494.8356 ó por correo electrónico email@example.com ó en nuestra oficina, 900 Coombs St #256.
 (Estacionamiento disponible en la planta superior del garaje localizado en la calle 2 con acceso directo a nuestra oficina.)